 Uncouth, loud-mouth junkyard tycoon Harry Brock descends upon Washington D.C. to buy himself a congressman or two, bringing with him his mistress, ex-showgirl Billie Dawn.
 Brock hires newspaperman Paul Verrall to see if he can soften her rough edges and make her more presentable in capital society.
 But Harry gets more than he bargained for as Billie absorbs Verall's lessons in U.S. history and not only comes to the realization that Harry is nothing but a two-bit, corrupt crook, but in the process also falls in love with her handsome tutor.Written by

 Paul Penna <firstname.lastname@example.org>

-Played when Billie is looking at the Gettysburg Address display See more »
+Played when they're at the Jefferson Memorial See more »

 Was this review helpful to you?